Preliminary conference (PC)

 What is a PC?

-A PC is an informal meeting, supervised by the court, which brings the parties together to discuss the case and try to settle it at an early stage.
+A PC is a short informal meeting, convened by the court, which brings the parties together to discuss the case and try to settle it at an early stage.
+Generally, the PC is scheduled for one hour.

 What cases go to a PC?

-The court offers PCs for appeals against land valuations of $5 million or less and in mining compensation and land access cases.
+The court offers PCs for appeals against land valuations of $5 million or less, and in some mining compensation and land access cases.

 What happens at a PC?